Inelastic Dark Matter and the SABRE Experiment: The SABRE Experiment

 \section{The SABRE Experiment}

-The SABRE experiment is a DM DD experiment using a NaI(Tl) target that aims to observe the annual modulation reported by DAMA/LIBRA \cite{SABREpop,Antonello_2019}, and thus confirm or refute the DM claim.
-It differs in two key ways from DAMA/LIBRA and other NaI DM experiments to ascertain whether the modulation is a genuine DM signal or some yet unaccounted for background.
+The SABRE experiment is a DM DD experiment using a NaI(Tl) target that aims to observe the annual modulation reported by DAMA \cite{SABREpop,Antonello_2019}, and thus confirm or refute the DM claim.
+It differs in two key ways from DAMA and other NaI DM experiments to ascertain whether the modulation is a genuine DM signal or some yet unaccounted for background.
 The first is the use of an active veto, producing a much lower background, and the second is detectors placed in both the Northern and the Southern hemispheres.
 These should be able to distinguish between seasonal modulation (for which detectors in different hemispheres will be out of phase by six months) and DM modulation (for which the detectors will have exactly the same phase).
 The background computed from Monte Carlo simulations was reported in Ref. \cite{SABREpop}, where it was shown that the application of the active veto greatly reduced the SABRE background, and increased experimental sensitivity to lower recoil energies.
 For our analysis here, we assume the background with the veto on, shown in Fig. \ref{fig:mc_background} with a solid black line.
+From the published values, we assume a value of 0.36 cpd/kg/keV within the region of interest.

 We will also assume the exposure for the fully instrumented SABRE, which will have 14 NaI crystals of around 3.5 kg each, giving a total active mass of 50 kg.
-The threshold and detection efficiency are the same as that reported for DAMA/LIBRA in \cite{dama_app}.
+The threshold and detection efficiency are the same as that reported for DAMA/LIBRA in \cite{Bernabei2008}.
 It should be noted that in reality, these values may differ for the actual SABRE experiment in the future.\\ Ultimately, one detector will be placed in the Stawell Underground Physics Lab in Victoria, Australia and the other in the Gran Sasso National Laboratory in Italy - both of which have a water equivalent depth of 3 km.
 The present purity levels, shown in Tab. \ref{tab:crystal_purity} suggest that the background levels in Fig. \ref{fig:mc_background} will likely decrease further as technology develops for the full detector, making SABRE the lowest background NaI experiment in the recoil energy range of interest, 1-6 keV.